elena19m/cloud-courses/website/docs/common/ci_cd/_argo_cd.md

 ### Exercise - Enable Argo CD auto-sync

-Modify the `application.yaml` to enable Argo CD's auto-sync feature, so that after changes are made to the `manifests` directory, it automatically trigger a deployment.
+Modify the `application.yaml` manifest to enable Argo CD's auto-sync feature, so that after changes are made to the `manifests` directory, it will automatically trigger a deployment.

+Don't forget to re-apply the modified manifest using `kubectl`.

 Check the [official Argo CD documentation](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/) for the correct syntax.

 ### Exercise - Change the number of replicas and re-sync the project

-Update the number of replicas in `manifests/deployment.yaml` from `2` to `10` and monitor the changes to check if the auto-sync feature works as expected.
+Update the number of replicas in `manifests/deployment.yaml` from `2` to `10`, push the changes to your repo and monitor the changes to check if the auto-sync feature works as expected.

 :::tip
 Argo CD polls the repository [every 3 minutes by default](https://argo-cd.readthedocs.io/en/stable/user-guide/auto_sync/#automated-sync-semantics) to check if there are any changes to `manifests`.

-You can force a hard refresh by clicking the button in the Argo CD dashboard or by running the following command:
+You can force a hard refresh by clicking the Refresh button in the Argo CD dashboard or by running the following command:
 ```shell-session
 student@cc-lab:~$ argocd app get go-simple-webserver --refresh
 ```